-For the purposes of this project, seven wetlands are potentially directly impacted by drainage or discharges from the Project and up to 1,600 m of wetland area may be lost.
+For the purposes of this project, seven wetlands are potentially directly impacted by drainage or discharges from the Project and up to 1,600 m2 of wetland area may be lost.
 All seven wetlands are considered to be induced wetlands under the NPS-FW.
 Five comprise of small areas of damp pasture that have been created through changes in drainage, pugging and/or grazing by stock.
 Two sites have formed as a result of culvert installation which has created damp ground and wetland plants to grow upstream.
+Although it is not possible to entirely avoid impacts on all wetlands, there is the potential to minimise drainage and infilling of wetlands during the detailed design and phases of the Project.
+Potential impacts on wetlands could be minimised by using bridges over streams and wetlands, or by increasing the steepness of batter slopes.
+Recommendations for each wetland is provided in Appendix D.